 Leases - In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-02, Leases (Topic 842) ("ASC 842").
 ASC 842 requires an entity to recognize right-of-use assets and lease liabilities on its balance sheet for all leases and to disclose certain information about leasing arrangements.
 Lessees and lessors are required to disclose qualitative and quantitative information about leasing arrangements to enable a user of the financial statements to assess the amount, timing and uncertainty of cash flows arising from leases.
-For public business entities, ASC 842 was effective for annual reporting periods beginning after December 15, 2018.
-On June 3, 2020, the FASB extended the adoption date for all other entities, including emerging growth companies ("EGCs"), as defined by the SEC, that have elected to defer adoption until the standard is effective for non-public business entities, to annual periods beginning after December 15, 2021, and interim periods within annual periods beginning after December 15, 2022, with early adoption permitted.
-The Company qualifies as an EGC and elected to take advantage of the extended transition period afforded to EGCs and therefore adopted ASC 842 on January 1, 2022.

-In July 2018, the FASB issued ASU 2018-11, Targeted Improvements to Topic 842, Leases ("ASU 2018-11").
-This guidance allows entities to not apply the new lease standard in the comparative periods they present in their financial statements in the year of adoption.
-In addition, this guidance provides lessors with a practical expedient to not separate non-lease components from the associated lease components when certain criteria is met.
 The Company adopted ASC 842 on January 1, 2022, using the practical expedient to not apply the new lease standard in the comparative periods presented in the financial statements allowed for in ASU 2018-11.
 The Company also applied the package of practical expedients, which exempts the Company from having to reassess whether any expired or expiring contracts contain leases, revisit lease classification for any expired or expiring leases and reassess initial direct costs for any existing leases.
 The Company did not, however, elect the hindsight practical expedient to determine the lease terms for existing leases.

-Upon adoption of ASC 842, the Company recorded a right-of-use ("ROU") asset and lease liability of approximately \$3.7 million and \$15.8 million, respectively, which represents the aggregate discounted amount of the Company's minimum lease obligations as of the adoption date.
-Included in the ROU asset was approximately \$2.1 million of deferred rent and lease incentives, which was reclassified from other liabilities upon adoption of ASC 842; however, these amounts were not reclassified as of December 31, 2021, and are therefore not comparative.
-The adoption of this standard did not have a material impact on the consolidated statement of operations for the year ended December 31, 2022, as all of the Company's leases are still classified as operating leases, which under the new guidance will continue to be recognized as expense on a straight-line basis.
+Upon adoption of ASC 842, the Company recorded a right-of-use ("ROU") asset and lease liability of approximately \$3.7 million and \$15.8 million, respectively, which represented the aggregate discounted amount of the Company's minimum lease obligations as of the adoption date.
+Included in the ROU asset was approximately \$2.1 million of deferred rent and lease incentives, which was reclassified from other liabilities upon adoption of ASC 842.

 The Company determines whether an arrangement contains a lease at inception of the arrangement.
 A lease is a contract that provides the right to control an identified asset for a period of time in exchange for consideration.
 For identified leases, the Company determines the classification as either an operating or finance lease.
 The Company primarily enters into operating lease agreements, as the lessee, for office space and certain equipment.
 Operating leases are included in other assets and other liabilities in the consolidated balance sheets.
 Certain leases include lease and non-lease components, which the Company accounts for separately.
 Lease ROU assets and lease liabilities are measured based on the present value of future minimum lease payments over the lease term at the commencement date.
 Leases may include options to extend or terminate the lease which are included in the ROU assets and lease liability when they are reasonably certain of exercise.
-Lease ROU assets are presented net of deferred rent and lease payments.
+Lease ROU assets are presented net of deferred rent and lease incentives.
 The Company uses its incremental borrowing rate based on information available at the inception date in determining the present value of future minimum lease payments.
 Operating lease expense associated with minimum lease payments is recognized on a straight-line basis over the lease term in general, administrative and other expenses in the consolidated and combined statements of operations.
 Minimum lease payments for leases with an initial term of twelve months or less are not recorded in the consolidated balance sheets.
 Refer to Note 18, "Commitments and Contingencies" for additional information.